adrienbarbusse/App/Development/assertions.md

 Sessions
 --------

++ The first session always define the module profile.

++ The first session can not contain logics dependent on module profile.

-+ A session can be active (ready to be consumed by the user) or not active (the user must first consume previous sessions to transform a non-active session into active).
++ A session can be active (ready to be consumed by the user) or not active (the user must first consume previous session to transform a non-active session into active).

 + The user must finish the first session to have access to the second one and so on.

++ A bussines logic can apply to change session state (active or disable) (ej: quit date).

-+ If the user didnt finish the session, the session is not complete and the next time they start the the module the session start again.
++ If the user didnt finish the session, the session is not complete and the next time they start the the module the session start over.

 + The session is recorded as complete only if the user finishes it.

-+ All sessions have an "END" screen.
-If the user does not give "OK" to the end screen the session is not recorded.
++ All sessions have an unique "END" screen. (all paths end in the same screen).

-+ At the end of the session the user is redirected to the dashboard.
++ At the end of the session the user is redirected to the app dashboard or to the first screen of the next session.

+#### Possible functionalities in upgrades

++ Store the session state (in wich screen the user left the session)

++ Ask the user when start the module after quit in middle of the session if they want to start over or continue in the last screen-

 Screens